 The relay is approximately in the middle of the circuit board.
 The relay is a four pole, double-throw (4PDT) relay and is rated for 2 amps at 25 VDC (resistive).
-If the pressure switch senses a low flow condition, the relay interrupts the 4-20 mA signal from the $\rm H_2S$ and CO channels which will cause a downscale reading at the controller or recording device.
+If the pressure switch senses a low flow condition, the relay interrupts the sensor signal from the direct connect hydrogen and oxygen channels and the 4-20 mA signal from the CO and H2S channels which will cause a downscale reading at the controller or recording device.

-NOTE: There is no flow fail indication for the IR CH_4 and oxygen channels on the 35-3010A-10 Sample Draw Adapter.
+NOTE: There is no flow fail indication for the hydrogen and oxygen channels on the 35-3010RKA-04H Sample Draw Adapter.